idrake88/qmk_firmware/keyboards/planck/keymaps/Ian/readme.md

-# The Default Planck Layout
+# Not the Default Planck Layout
+Colemak with a couple extra layers